This topic describes how to create an external table by using SQL statements.

 Considerations

-When you query an external table, if the external file accessed by the table is deleted, the system does not generate an error but returns empty rows.
+When you query an external table, if the external file accessed by the external table has been deleted, the system does not return an error, but returns an empty result set.

-Because data of an external table is stored in an external data source, queries may need to be performed across networks or file systems, which may affect query performance.
-Therefore, you must select an appropriate data source and optimization strategy when you create an external table to improve query efficiency.
+External tables store data in external data sources.
+Therefore, query operations involve factors such as network and file systems, which may affect query performance.
+Make sure to select an appropriate data source and optimize strategies when you create external tables to improve query efficiency.

 CREATE EXTERNAL TABLE table_name (column_options [AS (metadata$filecol{N})])